Pyralis pictalis: Description and ecology

 The adults resemble the meal moth (P. farinalis) but are smaller, with a wingspan of 15–34 mm.
 Furthermore, the base of the forewings has a lead-grey hue, and the light-bordered band in the forewing centre is narrower.
-The caterpillar larvae feed on dry vegetable foods, e.g. cereals, occasionally causing sufficient damage to be a serious pest.

 Larvae have also been recorded to eat the eggs of the bed bug Cimex hemipterus, a species known as major vector for disease (eventually determined to be hepatitis B).
 This must be considered when eradicating P. pictalis in a pest situation, particularly since C. hemipterus are quick to evolve insecticide resistance.
 Biological pest control by this or another species may be feasible if the stored-food pest problem is accounted for.
 Considering the original data, insectivory of P. pictalis caterpillars may be a seasonal phenomenon, meaning that they would need to be deployed in numbers for a few weeks at the start of the wettest time of year, the resultant moth population immediately being suppressed or sterilized.